Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Model and simulations

-These W - SB transitions are induced by the ice-albedo positive feedback \cite{Budyko1969, Sellers1968} which is strong enough to destabilise both W and SB states.
+These W$\leftrightarrow$SB transitions are induced by the ice-albedo positive feedback \cite{Budyko1969, Sellers1968} which is strong enough to destabilise both W and SB states.
 The main ingredient of this feedback is the increase in the albedo (i.e. the fraction of incoming solar radiation reflected by a surface) due to the presence of ice.
 When a negative (positive) perturbation in surface temperature results in temperatures below (above) the freezing point ($T_f \approx 271.8 K$, for sea ice), ice is formed (melts).
 Because of the larger albedo of the ice compared to ocean or land surfaces, this increase (decrease) in the ice-cover extent leads to a decrease (increase) of the surface temperature, further favouring the formation (melting) of ice.
-The dominant damping processes of this growth mechanism include the local decrease of emitted long-wave radiation with decreasing temperatures and the meridional heat transport from the equator to the poles.
-However, as the solar constant is decreased to criticality, these negative feedbacks are not sufficient to damp the ice-albedo feedback and the transitions occur.
+The dominant damping processes of this growth mechanism include the local decrease of emitted long-wave radiation with decreasing temperatures and the meridional heat transport from the equator to the poles, which tends to reduce the meridional temperature gradient.
+However, as the solar constant is decreased to criticality, these negative feedbacks are not sufficient to damp the ice-albedo feedback and the transition occurs.

-In more idealized models \cite{Scott1999} or, in general, in non-chaotic models \cite{Lucarini2007a}, bistability is typically associated with the presence of two stable fixed points separated by a saddle-node, and the loss of a fixed point is related to a bifurcation determining the change in the sign of one eigenvalue of the system linearised around the fixed point.
+In more idealised models \cite{Scott1999} or, in general, in non-chaotic models \cite{Lucarini2007a}, bistability is typically associated with the presence of two stable fixed points separated by a saddle-node, and the loss of a fixed point is related to a bifurcation determining the change in the sign of one eigenvalue of the system linearised around the fixed point.
 In the present case, instead, the two branches define the presence of two parametrically modulated (by the changes in the value of the solar constant) families of disjoint strange attractors, as in each climate state the dynamics of the system is definitely chaotic.
-This is suggested by the fact that, for example, the system features variability on all time-scales \cite{Schalge2013} which corresponds, to having intransitive climate conditions \cite{Lorenz1967, Peixoto1992}.
-The loss of stability occurring through the W $\rightarrow$ SB and SB $\rightarrow$ W transitions is related to the catastrophic disappearance of one of the two strange attractors \cite{Grebogi1983}.
-Near the transitions, the system features quasi-transitive climate conditions, where long transients can be observed.
+This is suggested by the fact that, for example, the system features variability on all time-scales \cite{Schalge2013}.
+The loss of stability occurring through the W $\rightarrow$ SB and SB $\rightarrow$ W transitions is related to the loss of the attracting character of one of the two strange attractors, as will be described in greater details in section \ref{sec:crisisMixing}.